 The Other Mother, also known as the beldam, is the creator of the parallel universe.
 She is almost the spitting image of Coraline’s mother, except for the fact that she is taller, thinner, and has black buttons for her eyes.
 Her hands have extremely long fingers and pointed nails, and her hair moves about as if it has a mind of its own.
 As the story goes on, the Other Mother begins to resemble Coraline’s mother lesser and lesser as she increasingly becomes more menacing and witch-like.

-The Other Mother wishes to trap Coraline in the parallel universe and capture her soul, much the same way that she did with the souls of the ghost children.
+She wishes to trap Coraline in the parallel universe (the Other Mother’s world) and capture her soul (as she has captured other children’s souls).
 She controls everything in the universe and is used to things going her way.
 This is why she is unable to stand it when Coraline defies her.
 The Other Mother progressively becomes more deceptive and cunning throughout the novella.
 She does not hold up her side of the bargain with Coraline and attempts to cheat her way to Coraline’s soul.
 Ultimately, she is defeated by Coraline, and peace is restored to the universe.
+The Other Mother is played by Teri Hatcher in the movie Coraline.

 The Other Father

 Miss.
 Forcible and Miss.
-Spink are elderly actresses and Coraline’s eccentric neighbors.
+Spink are elderly actresses and Coraline’s eccentric neighbors who live in Coraline’s world.
 The two of them are lovers and they spend most of their lives with their many terriers reminiscing their days from the stage.
 Miss.
 Forcible and Miss.
 Spink agrees that Coraline is “a remarkable young woman” but does not bother to learn her real name, as they keep calling her “Caroline.”

 They are good fortune tellers and they warn Coraline of the impending danger she is going to face.
 The couple also provides Coraline with a protective stone which ultimately proves to be one of Coraline’s most valuable assets in the other universe.